rezvvent/rezvvent/README.md

 ## Let’s build something that has to work

-If you are working on a backend platform, an AI-powered product, a demanding integration, or a system that needs a serious reliability pass — let’s talk.
+If you are working on a backend platform, an AI-powered product, a demanding integration, or a system that needs a serious reliability pass: let’s talk.

 <div align="center">